Battle of Remagen: German courts-martial

 Adolf Hitler was incensed by the loss of the bridge.
 He summoned the "fanatical and reliable Nazi" Generalleutnant Rudolf Hübner from the Eastern Front and personally appointed him Commander of Fliegendes Sonder-Standgericht West ("Flying Special Court-Martial West").
 He directed him to court-martial and execute the officers who failed to destroy the bridge.
 Hübner was accompanied by Lt.
 Colonel Anton Ernst Berger and Lt.
 Colonel Paul Penth.
 None of them had legal experience and they traveled to Army Group B headquarters with two military police who acted as the execution squad.
 On 11 March, in violation of German military rules of justice, Hübner was both prosecutor and judge.
 Col. Richter Janert, Army Group B's legal officer, offered Hübner a copy of the German military code of justice, but Hübner waved it aside, insisting that the only authority he needed was Hitler's.
 Hübner tried Captain Bratge in absentia and sentenced him to death for delaying the order to blow the bridge.
 But since Bratge was a prisoner of war, the sentence could not be carried out.

 Hübner then tried Maj.
 Scheller and after him Lt.
 Karl Heinz Peters.
-Scheller had only arrived at 11:15 am, two hours before the Americans attacked the bridge.
+Scheller had only arrived at 11:15 a.m., two hours before the Americans attacked the bridge.
 Peters was a passerby trying to get his experimental anti-aircraft system back across the Rhine.
 But the outcome of the trial was predetermined.
 Scheller was convicted of failing to blow up the bridge and Peters of allowing his secret anti-aircraft weapon to fall into American hands.
 The men were executed the next day with a shot to the back of the neck in Rimbac and buried where they fell in shallow graves.